If you want to get chickens and have neighbors nearby, you’re likely pondering this question – “Are chickens noisy?”

 Insulate Your Coop

-Definitely check out my article on Chicken Coop Winterizing for more tips!
+Definitely check out my article on Chicken Coop Winterizing and my YouTube video below for more tips!

 Use Treats

-Be careful with how much scratch grains you feed, however.
+Be careful with how much scratch grains you feed, though.
 Scratch grains are like candy to chickens and should only make up a small portion of their diet.

 Rehome Noisiest Chickens